Getting Parole (Early Prison Release) in Singapore

 - Be sentenced to prison, corrective training, reformative training or preventive detention as a result of that offence.

-Who is Eligible for a CRO?
+Who is Eligible for a Conditional Remission Order?

 Generally, the CRO applies to all regular prison inmates who were sentenced to prison.
 However, there are several instances where you are not entitled to a CRO.
 These include where: